-- 11.1 The faculty, staff and administration are of sufficient number to implement the full educational program of the school. - 11.2 The Head of School must have either an advanced degree or a bachelor's degree or international equivalent from an accredited institution and several years of experience in teaching and/or administration.
+- 11.1 The faculty, staff and administration are of sufficient number to implement the full educational program of the school. - 11.2 The Head of School must have either an advanced degree or a bachelor's degree or international equivalent from an accredited institution and several years of experience in teaching and/or administration. - 11.3 All teachers and administrators have a minimum of a bachelor's degree from an accredited institution or the international equivalent. - 11.4 The school demonstrates that all faculty, administration and staff are qualified for their

-- 11.3 All teachers and administrators have a minimum of a bachelor's degree from an accredited institution or the international equivalent. - 11.4 The school demonstrates that all faculty, administration and staff are qualified for their specific responsibilities based on their education, training and/or professional experience.
-11.5 Auxiliary program staff are appropriately qualified, experienced and trained and adhere to all policies and procedures of the school. - 11.6 The school provides the services of qualified technology personnel.
-Schools that outsource and/or supplement technology functions must hire technology consultants who possess technical certifications in the areas they are contracted to support. - 11.7 All new faculty and staff are provided with an orientation that outlines the school's mission, educational philosophy and culture as well as an overview of school policies and procedures. - 11.8 The school distributes clearly written personnel policies that are fair and transparent with respect to compensation, workloads and working conditions.
-Employee handbooks require a signed acknowledgment of receipt annually. - 11.9 The Head of School, or an appropriate administrator, evaluates all faculty and staff through a defined process that is consistent, clearly articulated and understood by all employees. - 11.10 The school provides access to professional development opportunities for which funds are allocated in the annual budget.
+- specific responsibilities based on their education, training and/or professional experience. - 11.5 Auxiliary program staff (for example, security guards, custodial staff, facilities staff, food workers and bus drivers) are appropriately qualified, experienced and trained and adhereto all policies and procedures of the school. - 11.6 The school provides the services of qualified technology personnel.
+Schools that outsource and/or supplement technology functions must hire technology consultants who possess technical certifications in the areas they are contracted to support. - 11.7 All new faculty and staff are provided with an orientation that outlines the school's mission, educational philosophy, and culture as well as an overview of school policies and procedures. - 11.8 The school distributes clearly written personnel policies that are fair and transparent with respect to benefits, workloads and working conditions.
+Employee handbooks require a signed acknowledgment of receipt annually. - 11.9 The Head of School, or an appropriate administrator, evaluates annually all faculty and staff through a defined process that is consistent, clearly articulated and understood by allemployees. - 11.10 The school provides access to professional development opportunities for which funds are allocated in the annual budget.
 There is evidence that administrators, faculty and staff members consistently pursue professional growth opportunities.